wp-plugins/related-posts-by-taxonomy/readme.txt

 * That's it, now you are ready to use the widget and shortcode

 == Frequently Asked Questions ==

+For more information on how to use the plugin see the readme.html file that comes with the plugin (inside the 'docs' directory).

+= Can I exclude posts and/or terms with the widget or shortcode = Yes.
+Read the "Filters" or "Shortcode" section in the documentation that comes with the plugin.

+= The widget only lets you choose "all taxonomies" or a single taxonomy.
+Can I make it use only the taxonomies I want? =

+Yes.
+Read the "Filters" section in the documentation that comes with the plugin.

+= How can I automatically add related posts after the post content? =

+Read the "Adding Related Posts After the Post Content" section in the documentation that comes with the plugin.

 == Screenshots ==